 Laryngeal tissue engineering, laryngeal biomechanics, and subglottic stenosis

 - Dysphagia, Vocal Cord Treatment, Ear, Nose and Throat (ENT), Transgender Services, Gender-Affirming Vocal Modification

 - Assistant Professor

 Dr. Daniero is a fellowship-trained laryngologist at UVA.
-He specializes in the medical and surgical treatment of laryngeal disorders, including care of the professional voice.
+He specializes in the medical and surgical treatment of laryngeal disorders, including care of the professional voice and vocal cord nodules.
 Dr. Daniero established the Laryngology Division within the Department of Otolaryngology-Head and Neck Surgery and currently leads a team of clinicians and researchers within the University dedicated to improving the lives of patients with laryngeal disorders.